arsyakaukabi/bypass-paywall-kompas/README.md

 2. Extract the downloaded ZIP file to a folder on your computer.

-3. Go to Firefox Browser and enter `aboutdebugging` in the address bar.
+3. Go to Firefox Browser and enter `about:debugging` in the address bar.

 4. Click on This Firefox on the left sidebar.